-6 Things To Do In Milwaukee This May
+6 Things To Do In Milwaukee May 2021

 Spring has sprung in Milwaukee, which means it’s a great time to get outside and enjoy the new life in the city.
 As the weather continues to warm up and more Milwaukeeans get vaccinated, opportunities to come together around the city are growing.
 Ana Martinez-Ortiz from the Milwaukee Neighborhood News Service joins Lake Effect to talk about community events in Milwaukee.